JensRantil/jensrantil.github.io/content/posts/2026-02-20_ai-is-nothing-new.md

 _Machine learning_ is another type of AI.
 For example, recommender systems ("Customer who bought this, also bought X"), classifiers (spam detection in e-mail), and image analysis (face detection) are all in that bucket.

 What is "human-like" is not always that clear-cut.
 I tend to think of AI not as a binary thing of "Is it intelligent or not?
+Yes or no".
+Rather, I think of artificial intelligence as a range of smartness.
+An **AI spectrum** if you will:

+At one end of the AI spectrum you find the _rule-based AI_; A computer can hold all the tic-tac-toe board combinations in its memory.
+"If it looks like X, do Y. If it looks like A, do B." Simple rules.
+Yet, they do take some time to build up.
+And they make the AI smart enough to play the game.

-Yes or no.".
-Rather, I think of artificial intelligence as a range going from rule-based on one end of the **AI spectrum**, and on the other end something like <abbr title="Artificial General Intelligence">AGI</abbr> -- human-level cognitive abilities, enabling it to understand, learn, and apply knowledge across a wide range of tasks, much like a human.
+On the other end of the spectrum is something like <abbr title="Artificial General Intelligence">_AGI_</abbr> -- human-level cognitive abilities, enabling it to understand, learn, and apply knowledge across a wide range of tasks, much like a human.

 Ever since the 1950s, we as humans have been on a journey along the AI spectrum, in the direction of smarter and more intelligent systems. <abbr title="Large Language-Models">LLMs</abbr> are our current last stop.